mslinn/jekyll_outline/README.md

 {% endoutline %}
 ```

-Words that are not a known field are transcribed into the output.
+Words in the `fields` argument that are not recognized as a field are transcribed into the output.

 In the above example, notice that the HTML is space delimited from the field names.
 The parser is simple and stupid: each token is matched against the known keywords.